 Basic computer training is essential to effectively troubleshoot computer devices.
-Lots of courses are available that are quite specialist, but I find the best way to train is to do it yourself.
+Numerous courses are available that are quite specialist, but I find the best way to train is to do it yourself.

 It is frustrating having a broken device.
 We are so reliant on them in everyday life that it becomes difficult to be without them for any great length of time.
 Taking your broken device to a computer repair shop takes time and money.

 If this sounds appealing, then you have come to the right page.
 What follows is a mix of basic troubleshooting approaches, hints, tips and tricks.